usnistgov/OSCAL/docs/content/learn/tutorials/_index.md

 suppresstopiclist: true
 ---

-The following tutorials provide step-by-step walkthroughs explaining how to create OSCAL content of various types.
+The following tutorials provide step-by-step walk-throughs explaining how to create OSCAL content of various types.

 ## [General Topics](general/)